BorgwardtLab/fMRI_Cubical_Persistence/README.md

     python predict_age.py ../results/baseline_autocorrelation_parcellated/brainmask/*.npz
     python predict_age.py ../results/baseline_autocorrelation_parcellated/occipitalmask/*.npz
     python predict_age.py ../results/baseline_autocorrelation_parcellated/brainmask/*.npz

-    # For the topological summary statistics.
-Again, they also work for
-    # different brain masks (not showing all of them here).
-Please note
-    # that `total_persistence_p1` is equivalent to the `p1_norm`, as we
-    # describe it in the paper (the terminology in the paper was chosen
-    # because it is more consistent).
-    python predict_age.py -s 'total_persistence_p1' ../results/summary_statistics/brainmask.json
-    python predict_age.py -s 'infinity_norm_p1' ../results/summary_statistics/brainmask.json

 Here is an example output of what you get for the infinity norm
 calculation: